Cobraeti/docker-pyload/README.md

 You can (and should ^^) change the password through the webUI (Top right corner > Administrate > User > change).

-If you want to manage users, you need to run the following command on the docker host:
+If you want to create users, you need to run the following command on the docker host:
 ```shellsession
 $ docker exec -it pyLoad bash
 ```